-- Winter 2021: Host a workshop to lay the foundation for the conservation plan and finalize makeup of writing team
+- Spring 2021: Host a workshop to lay the foundation for the conservation plan and finalize makeup of writing team

-- Spring/Summer 2022: Release draft conservation plan for review
+- Fall 2022: Release draft conservation plan for review

-- Summer 2023: Release concise Implementation Plan and Round Map
+- Winter 2023: Release concise Implementation Plan and Round Map

 Salt Marsh in the News!